Sogbdouno/scrapy_presensatation/presentation_scrapy.md

 Out[16]: '\n500\u202f000 F Cfa\n'
 ```

+Here we keep that in addition to the caratere we also have empty spaces.

-We will also remove the div tags
+We will also remove the \n and space.

 ```apache
 In [19]: apartment.css('span.listing-card__price__value::text').get().replace('\n', '').r